Compare Car Insurance Quotes in Real-Time and Save.

 How Much Will a DRO Affect Your Credit Score?

-• Length of Impact: The DRO remains on your credit file for six years from the date it is approved.
-After this period, it is removed and its direct impact on your score will cease.
+• Six-Year Duration.
+The DRO remains on your credit report for six years from the date it was approved.
+Throughout this period, your ability to borrow money will be severely restricted by most lenders.

 How You Can Avoid a DRO Affecting Your Credit Score